vvt221/dv_test/README.md

 ## Tasks Chosen:

+1. What is the serving rate for each scenario throughout the day, comparing to the overall serving rate?
+Serving rate is the number of successfully matched trip in a period of time.
+For example, is the serving rate higher in the rush hour or at night?

 2. For those trips that could not be served, do they follow a spatial or temporal pattern?
 For example, are most of those trips originated in particular regions, and of certain times?